ptikobj/george-chapman-studio/_posts/2010-11-01-latent-horizon.md

 layout: post
 author: Natasha Norman
 title: "Latent Horizon — Writing — George Chapman"
+short_title: "Latent Horizon"
+description: >-
-description: "Natasha Norman reflecting on the city through nostalgia, dreams and painting.
-Originally published in 2010 as an essay for the I Can Never Sleep on Sundays exhibition catalogue."
+  Natasha Norman reflects on the city through nostalgia, dreams and George Chapman's paintings.
+Originally published in 2010 as an essay for the I Can Never Sleep on Sundays exhibition catalogue.
 image: /assets/img/latent-horizon-white.jpg
+image_alt:
+image_caption:
+date: 01/11/2010
 permalink: /writing/latent-horizon.html
 ---
 # Latent Horizon {#title}
-November 2010
+1 November 2010

 > "The city does not consist of this, but of relationships between the measurements of its space and the events of its past: the height of a lamppost and the distance from the ground of a hanged usurper's swaying feet; the line strung from the lamppost to the railing opposite and the festoons that decorate the course of the queen's nuptial procession; the height of that railing and the leap of the adulterer who climbed over it at dawn; the tilt of the guttering and a cat's progress along it as he slips into the same window..."
 > — Italo Calvino, *Invisible Cities*